-Manchester Cedar Swamp includes 1.8 miles of trails, providing views of globally rare Atlantic white cedar, giant rhododendron, winterberry, cinnamon fern, and a large black gum tree.
-In addition to traditional hiking trails, Manchester Cedar Swamp also includes the All Persons Trail, a universally accessible trail designed for everyone and intended for use by visitors of all abilities and backgrounds.
+Manchester Cedar Swamp includes 1.8 miles of trails winding through a rich and rare ecosystem, with views of globally rare Atlantic white cedar, giant rhododendron, winterberry, cinnamon fern, and a large black gum tree.
+In addition to traditional hiking trails, the property features the All Persons Trail—a universally accessible trail designed for people of all abilities and backgrounds.
+See Trail Access Information below for more information about this Accessible Experience.

 This area is open to the public for recreation and education.
 Please enjoy the preserve responsibly: